-For a detailed description of the Display Contrast and Beep Volume commands, see Chapter 6, "Configuration Command Reference," in the terminal system manual.
+For a detailed description of the Display Contrast and Beep Volume commands, see Chapter 6, "Configuration Command Reference," in the 2400 Family system manual.

 Note: When you use the keypad to change the display contrast or beep and keyclick volume, the changes are not saved permanently in flash memory.
 You can save the changes in flash memory later.
-For help, see "Saving Configuration Changes in Flash Memory" in Chapter 3.
+For help, see "Save Configuration Changes in Flash Memory" in Chapter 5 of the 2400 Family system manual.